Post title or brief description

 If you click on affiliate links and make a purchase, I may earn a small commission.
 This doesnโ€™t affect the price you pay.
 The commission helps support the website’s upkeep.

 The road west out of Chania does not announce itself.
 No dramatic gateway, no sign promising the view to come.
 You pick up the rental, a manual gearbox compact car, nothing romantic about it, and head into terrain that earns your attention gradually, then all at once.
 The distance is not the challenge; the landscape is.
 Hills rise, valleys fall, and before long the thought of the beach recedes as the road itself demands notice.
-Budget around two hours.
+Budget around 1.5 hours direct, or two hours allowing for stops.

 The Drive That Shapes the Arrival

 Seventy-five kilometres in total, and the last third of it bends and twists in ways that defy conventional road logic.
 Switchbacks appear without warning.
 Single-track passes force caution.
-A tunnel cuts through the mountains, narrow enough that a roadside mirror becomes a necessity.
+A short, single-lane tunnel cuts through the mountains, with mirrors positioned to guide drivers safely through blind curves.
 Locals know implicitly how to navigate it.
 Tourists learn quickly.
 Cars are mostly manual.
 Automatic rentals exist but cost more.
 Fuel adds another fifteen to twenty euros for the round trip.

 The road itself teaches patience, focus, and attentiveness in a way the destination alone does not.